topquark22/morseR24/README.md

 For slave mode, wire pin D8 to ground.

 The serial monitor will display the characters as they are output, as well as any speed and pause timing changes.

+Entering a blank line on the serial monitor console will abort and restart the current message display.

 ## Example circuits